Cather-Zhang/OS3013/5/readme.txt

     Then we need to check if the global counter equals to the total number of threads.
     If it does, that means all threads have already completed current cross addition and we can then move on to the next level of cross addition.
-        To get ready for the next level cross addition, first, we need to copy the elements from "out" to "in", because the write results of this level's cross addition will be the array we need to read from.
-        Then we decrement barrier2 for phase 2 and increment barrier1 so we can exit phase 1 barrier and allow the thread to access phase 2 barrier.
+        To get ready for the next level cross addition, we decrement barrier2 for phase 2 and increment barrier1 so we can exit phase 1 barrier and allow the thread to access phase 2 barrier.
 Then we unlock the section.
     If the global counter does not equal to the total number of threads, that means there are still threads have not completed the current cross addition yet.
         So we need to keep waiting by drecrementing barrier1, allowing other threads to finish execution.

     Then we can proceed to the second phase barrier, which is basically the same procedure as the first phase.
 The only difference is that we decremen the counter each time until it reaches 0 (to get ready for our next barrier for the next level cross addition).
     And if counter equals to 0, we decrement barrier1 and increment barrier2 to release all threads from barrier2, from the whole barrier.

-    After we are done with all execution with the threads, we return to the main thread and print out our out[] array as final answer.
+    After we are done with all execution with the threads, we return to the main thread and print out our output array as final answer.

 ///Performance///